How to Apply

 - Before making an online research degree application, you must first identify an area of interest and a focus for your proposed research project.
 This applies to all research programmes - Masters by Research, Traditional Ph.D., Structured Ph.D., Professional Doctorate, Monograph or Article-based Thesis [NFQ levels 9 or 10].
 In doing so you should consult with a potential academic supervisor or supervisors at MIC, with the relevant Head of Department and with the Research & Graduate School to discuss your ideas.
 See list of: Faculty of Arts Departments / Faculty of Education Departments or search the MIC Staff Directory.

 - You require the agreement of an academic supervisor before advancing your application.
 While drafting your 3,000-4,000 word research proposal (the key part of your application package), your supervisor must be fully consulted.
 Your proposal must focus on originality, quality, clarity and feasibility.
-You will find additional guidelines on how to prepare a research degree proposal here.
+You can download guidelines on how to prepare a research degree proposal here.

 - You will require the agreement of two academic referees who can attest to your qualifications and your suitability for postgraduate studies.
 One of these may be your proposed research supervisor at MIC.

 - Prepare a full current CV for inclusion with your application.
 Verified academic transcripts for all undergraduate and/or postgraduate degree qualifications held by you will be required.
 Certified translations must be provided for any documents presented if they are not in the English or Irish language.